 For the sake of the tutorial, I will add the face.ini into the tutorial model along with four dummy .BMP files just to act as a placeholder.

-There is also the following folders. which are as follows.
+There are also the following folders. which are as follows.
 ‘Dance’ ‘HowToPlay’ ‘Rest’ and ‘WarmUp’.
 These are directories that reference all of the bones for your model. and commonly there is .redir files in each of the directories symbolically linking them to where the actual animation files are in StepManial.
-These are text files which refer to where the ‘real’ joint hierarchy resides.
-This is important to remember for those which make custom animations, as you can isolate your custom animations in these directories so you won’t overwrite and possibly damage the other dancer files.
+These are text files that refer to where the ‘real’ joint hierarchy resides.
+This is important to remember for those who make custom animations, as you can isolate your custom animations in these directories so you won’t overwrite and possibly damage the other dancer files.

 (Optional Step) Testing.

 Testing is always important to make sure that your animations are fluid, that your bones are operating perfectly, and there’s no clipping.
 It is also a very important step before deploying your model for obvious reasons.

 While you could inject the model into Stepmania cross your fingers and hope for the best, it is not the best way to diagnose what it wrong with your mesh.